philios33/PHP-AES-File-Encryption/README.md

 File specification is described here https://www.aescrypt.com/aes_file_format.html

+##Introduction
+There are many PHP AES implementations available online which offer AES encryption for data streams.
+It is possible to utilise these low level libraries to encrypt files, but unless you do everything correctly you can end up with an insecure (or broken) library.
+This library works at a higher level, depending on a low level AES encryption engine (which you can configure), and implementing the open source aes crypt file format.

+##Problems
-Finally, a FREE easy to use PHP library which implements the open source AES encrypted file format.
-There are many pitfalls to implementing file encryption solutions based on existing libraries such as mcrypt.
+There are many problems to solve when implementing file encryption using a lower level library (such as mycrpy).
 Many people incorrectly think you can just encrypt data and shove it in a file.
 Alas, it is not that simple.

 The open source file format handles many issues such as null bytes trimming, file integrity and fast password checking.
 It even comes with file extension identifiers which allows arbitrary data to be tagged within the AES file (unencrypted).